-Bishop Schneider explains why Christians must never take abortion-tainted COVID vaccine
+FLASHBACK: Bishop Schneider explains why Christians must never take abortion-tainted COVID 'vaccine' - LifeSite

 JHW: Et cum spiritu tuo.

-Bishop Schneider: Et benedictio Deo omnipotentis Patris et Filii et Spiritu Sanctis descendant super vos et maneat semper.
+Bishop Schneider: Et benedictio Dei omnipotentis Patris et Filii et Spiritus Sancti descendat super vos et maneat semper.
 Amen.

 JHW: Amen.
 Thank you so very much, Bishop Schneider, for being with us on this episode of the John Henry Westen Show, may God bless you.